 On the West Coast, work was erratic because the river ports were often closed by bad weather.
 On many days the mines did not open.

-Modern mining is increasingly opencast, and in the early 2000s only two major underground mines remained (Huntly East and Spring Creek).
+Modern mining is increasingly opencast, and by the early 2000s only two major underground mines remained (Huntly East and Spring Creek).
+The last underground mine in New Zealand closed in 2017.

 Opencast mining involves removing overburden from the coal seam using motor scrapers or by blasting harder cover rocks.
 The debris is removed by heavy equipment, including draglines, shovels, bulldozers, front-end loaders and trucks.
-Opencast mining generally recovers about 90% or more of the coal seam, compared with the 50% or less from underground mining.
-The deepest opencast mines in New Zealand are at Rotowaro.
+Opencast mining generally recovers 90% or more of the coal seam, compared with 25% to 75% from underground mining.
+The deepest opencast mine in New Zealand is at Rotowaro.

-From the 1990s it became normal practice to restore mine sites as closely as possible to their pre-mining states.
+From the 1990s it became normal practice to restore mine sites as near as possible to their pre-mining state.